murinicanor/entropybroker/readme.txt

 On systems that are mostly idle, start server_timers.
 Check http://vanheusden.com/te/#bps to see some expected bitrates. eb_server_timers -i broker -s -X password.txt
+This program compares timers.
+Due to jitter in their frequency, noise can be measured.

 On systems with an random generator connected to e.g. a serial port, or with a rng in the motherboard chipset, use server_stream